chu-bot/DND/README.md

     * new action needed: "tool use" with only one tool, defining the action primitive.
  -> decision #2: name_tbd - should the player be allowed to do this?
 Increasing a level or granting an item is a fitting primitive, but would disrupt immersion + ruin difficulty and player experience.

+side-note: how to handle changes in existing state?
+Is that a third decision?
+Like if I punch the innkeeper who gives me the quest, then naturally he won't want to give me the quest anymore.
+How do we expose the state?

 In which order should we figure this out?
 My two-cents is decision #2 first, because a NO would mean that decision #1 doesn't need to run.
 However, 3 function calls would need to run each time a player wanted to perform an action like this, which might get expensive fast.